ISKCON: Nature of Krishna

+Nature of Radha

+E. Burke Rochford Jr. notes that devotees worship marble or brass deities of Krishna and his consort Radharani on the altar.

+Graham M. Schweig elucidates the theologically prescient nature of the romantic/divine love between Radha and Krishna in the context of the Rasa Lila from the Bhagvata Purana.

 Nature of the Soul

 In some Gaudiya traditions (including ISKCON), all souls have the innate ability to follow the supreme path of unconditional love and devotion (bhakti) to Krishna, which must first be transmitted by a qualified guru.
 The individual soul has an eternal spiritual identity which does not ultimately merge into the non-dual consciousness (Brahman) as believed by the monistic (Advaita) schools of Hinduism.
 Prabhupada most frequently offers Sanatana-dharma and Varnashrama dharma as more accurate names for the religious system which accepts Vedic authority.

 The soul is considered to be of the same nature as Krishna yet separate.
 The soul reincarnates through the material world, which is considered to be an illusion or maya.
 Actions performed in one life will affect the next, a principle called karma.
 The end to the cycle of karma and reincarnation can be brought upon by the path of bhakti ("devotion to God"), which Prabhupada considers easier and superior to karma-yoga ("path of action") and jnana-yoga ("path of knowledge").